dkr88/CemuGLCacheBackup/README.md

 # About this script

-This PowerShell script is designed to intelligently backup and restore the NVIDIA GL shader cache for CEMU on a PER-GAME basis.
+This PowerShell script is designed to intelligently backup and restore the NVIDIA GL shader cache for Cemu on a PER-GAME basis.

 The script has been wrapped as an exe using PS2EXE-GUI.